Introduction

 • IBM User Build

-IBM User Build allows z/OS developers who have the IBM Dependency Based Build (DBB) host component to run user builds right from their local integrated development environment (IDE).
+IBM User Build allows z/OS developers who have the IBM Dependency Based Build (DBB) v2 and v3 host component to run user builds right from their local integrated development environment (IDE).
 With the User Build setting enabled in your IDE, you can access IBM User Build options simply by right-clicking inside a COBOL, PL/I, or HLASM file.
 Refer to the full IBM User Build documentationopen in new window to learn more about how to leverage User Build.

 • Enterprise-level advanced capabilities